codecov/opentelem-python/README.md

 pip install codecovopentelem
 ```

-Second, include the following snippet in your application's startup / bootstrapping process:
+Second, include the following snippet in your application.
+Where this is snippet is placed varies depending on the application, but should generally be placed wherever you would put your application's OpenTelemetry startup code.
+In lieu of that, this code should be incorporated in such a way that it is part of your application's startup process:

 ```python
 from opentelemetry.sdk.trace import TracerProvider